datacoves/docs/docs/how-tos/datahub/how_to_datahub_dbt.md

 The following sample demonstrates how to configure a dbt ingestion source in DataHub.

->[!Note] This configuration requires a DataHub secret (`S3_secret_key`) for secure access to S3.
+>[!NOTE] This configuration requires a DataHub secret (`S3_secret_key`) for secure access to S3.
 Ensure that this secret is created before proceeding.

 ```yaml
 source: